 Another way for the cow owner to reduce expenses is to lease, rather than own, a bull.
 The producer must compare the costs and benefits of leasing a bull with owning a bull.
 Leasing eliminates the capital expenditure of purchasing a bull.
 The cost of purchasing a bull depends on the cattle market and quality of the bull.
-Most bull owners in the leasing business charge from \$500 to \$700 per breeding season.
+Most bull owners in the leasing business charge \$700 or more per breeding season.

 A leased bull is generally only kept during the breeding season, so operating costs are reduced.
-The cost of feeding a bull is estimated at \$350 per year.
+For example, the cost of feeding a bull is estimated at \$350 per year.
 The costs of veterinary and medicine, marketing, and death loss (1 percent) approximate \$35.
 Labor is estimated at about \$45 per year, making the total cash costs equal \$430 per bull for one year.

 Another cost of owning a bull is depreciation and interest.
-Table 8 gives an example of the depreciation costs for a 1,500-pound bull depreciated for three and four years.
-Look again at Table 6 for an example of how to complete the calculation for depreciation.
+Table 8 gives an example of the depreciation costs for a bull depreciated for three and four years.
+Look again at Table 6 for an example of how to calculate depreciation.